Azman Air: Former fleet

 In 2017, the airline operated a leased Airbus A330-200.

 In-flight services

-Azman Air Services Limited launches its first in-flight quarterly magazine titled Fly Safe Magazine on August 15, 2020.
-The magazine was released after the resumption of domestic operations in Nigeria.
+Azman Air Services Limited launches its first in-flight quarterly magazine titled Fly Safe Magazine on August 15, 2020, The magazine was released after the resumption of domestic operations in Nigeria.
 It was first sighted in the airline's headquarters as free copies were shared among staff and passengers.
 Fly Safe Magazine is published by the Nigerian company Zamkah Technologies Limited.

 Incidents and accidents

-On 17 February 2021, an Azman Air Boeing 737-500 with registration number 5N-SYS named Sani Yunusa Sarina with over 100 passengers coming from Abuja suffered a burst tyre on landing at Murtala Muhammed International Airport in Lagos.
+On 17 February 2021, Azman Air Boeing 737-500 with registration number 5N-SYS named Sani Yunusa Sarina with over 100 passengers coming from Abuja suffered a burst tyre on landing at Murtala Muhammed International Airport in Lagos.
 No casualties were reported.

 Suspension from service

 On 17 March 2021, the management of Azman Air announced the suspension of its flight services to all destinations in Nigeria.
 According to the Nigerian Civil Aviation Authority (NCAA), the suspension was to enable the regulatory authority to conduct an audit of the airline to determine the root causes of the previous incidents to the airline and recommend corrective actions.